HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo5/ilo5_changelog.md

   - Added `Location`: An object that contains the following properties such as `PartLocation` and `Placement`.

 - `#ComputerSystem.v1_10_0.ComputerSystem` updated to `#ComputerSystem.v1_13_0.ComputerSystem`
   - Added `BootProgress` : Provides information about SmartNIC device operating system booting and operating system services.
-The property includes `LastState` and `OemLastState`. `LastState` - SmartNIC device operating system status with values such as `OSBootStarted` (the operating system has started booting), `OSRunning` (the operating system is running), and `OEM` (the operating system state which is reported in the `OemLastState` property. `OemLastState` - SmartNIC device operating system Oem status with values such as `OSServicesReady` (the operating system services are ready), `OSServicesOffline` (the operating system services are offline), `OSHalting` (the operating system has started halting), and `OSHalted` (the operating system has performed a shutdown).
+The property includes `LastState` and `OemLastState`. `LastState` - SmartNIC device operating system status with values such as `OSBootStarted` (the operating system has started booting), `OSRunning` (the operating system is running), and `OEM` (the operating system state which is reported in the `OemLastState` property). `OemLastState` - SmartNIC device operating system Oem status with values such as `OSServicesReady` (the operating system services are ready), `OSServicesOffline` (the operating system services are offline), `OSHalting` (the operating system has started halting), and `OSHalted` (the operating system has performed a shutdown).
   - Added `Oem.Hpe.AvailableSystemCapabilities (array)`: `AvailableSystemCapabilities` is an array that indicates SmartNIC DPU supports to OS-triggered DPC with the supported value `OStriggeredDPC`.
-  - Added `Oem.Hpe.BootProgress`: The property includes `OemResetReason` (the Smart NIC Device Operating system Oem reset reason and `ResetReason` (the Smart NIC Device Operating system reset reason).
+  - Added `Oem.Hpe.BootProgress`: The property includes `OemResetReason` (the Smart NIC Device Operating system Oem reset reason) and `ResetReason` (the Smart NIC Device Operating system reset reason).
   - Added `Oem.Hpe.EnabledSystemCapabilities (array)`: `EnabledSystemCapabilities` is an array that indicates SmartNIC DPU supports to OS-triggered DPC with the supported value `OStriggeredDPC`.
   - Added `Oem.Hpe.IntegrationConfig`: `OsReadyTimeout` is the property of type `integer` and `Read Only` set to `false`.
   - Added `Oem.Hpe.OperatingSystem`: An object to find SmartNIC device operating system kernel version and `Kernel.Version` is the property.